Keep in Touch!

-Sign up for our monthly Nature News email.
+Sign up for our monthly email to stay in the loop!

 Some of Wisconsin's invasive species sound like science-fiction.
 There's the bamboo-like plant that's strong enough to crack building foundations and pavement.
 Then there's the parsnip that makes your skin photo-sensitive when you brush against it and burns when exposed to sunlight.
 And don't forget about the aquatic plant that will ruin your day at the lake by getting caught in your boat propeller and make swimming nearly impossible.

-Invasive, non-native species such as Japanese knotweed, wild parsnip and Eurasian water milfoil not only make people’s lives miserable, they cause serious damage to Wisconsin’s natural lands and waters.
-They out-compete native plants, replacing the food and cover that wildlife species depend on.
+Nonindigenous, invasive species are plants, animals, and microbes found living beyond their historic native range where they evolved to their present form.
+Plants like knotweeds, wild parsnip, and spiked water-milfoil (aka Eurasian water milfoil) not only make people’s lives miserable, they cause serious damage to Wisconsin’s natural lands and waters.
+They frequently out-compete native plants, replacing the food and cover that wildlife species depend on.
 The threat they pose is second only to the direct destruction of habitats through development.

 All of Wisconsin’s native habitats—freshwater and terrestrial—are threatened by invasive species.

-State agency spending topped $5.1 million in fiscal year 2019 to manage Wisconsin’s invasive species, according to a report to the Wisconsin Legislature.
+Spending to control invasive species in North America has gone from $2 billion in the 1960s to over $26 billion a year since 2010, according to recent studies (Crystal-Ornela, R. et al. 2021).
+Globally, it’s estimated that the economic cost of invasive species management has been $1.288 trillion over the past 50 years (Zenni, R.D. et al. 2021).
+In Wisconsin alone, state agency spending topped $5.1 million in fiscal year 2019, according to a report to the Wisconsin Legislature.
 State funding was supplemented by additional investments made by nonprofits, local units of government, and by volunteers who donated their time.

 What The Nature Conservancy Is Doing about Invasive Species